 A sense of humor can go a long way to resolving conflicts and dissolving tensions.
 When things are tense, don’t be afraid to crack a joke or make a quip you know your partner will laugh at too.
 Be willing to laugh together and see the funny side of your disagreement, even if you’re angry, too.
 Laughter brings you closer and reminds you that you’re in the same team.

 Fights don’t have to be ugly and painful.
-Practice these techniques so you can learn to fight more fairly and turn conflicts into opportunities for better communication.
+Practice these techniques so you can learn to fight more fairly and turn conflicts into opportunities for better relationship communication.